-Many businesses spend weeks or months laboring over the annual plan, even though by the time it’s finished, the market has changed dramatically and its assumptions are out of date.
+Then, after spending weeks or months laboring over the annual plan, by the time it’s finished, the market has changed dramatically and its assumptions are out of date.

 Instead of being once-a-year exercises, rolling forecasts happen on a regular cadence.
 Unlike budgets that may have hundreds of line items, rolling forecasts focus on key business drivers.
 And rather than focusing on the past, rolling forecasts act as early warning systems when you’ve drifted off-course; they help to raise visibility beyond the traditional budgeting “wall.”
 By continually updating your forecast with actuals, you’ll be able to quickly adjust the levers that drive performance.